Get Work

 3. Backend Architecture Cleanup

-Standardized labeling across the system to ensure consistency
+Standardized labeling across the system to eliminate inconsistencies that had been quietly eroding user trust

 Impact & Results: